theramiyer/blog/_posts/2019/2019-02-19-capitalism-communism-socialism-wtf-ism.md

 ## Right-wing-ism

-Another political term and thought process, ostensibly, very popular these days[^marxism].
+Another political term and thought process, ostensibly, very popular these days.
 This form of thought usually aligns with conservatism.
 Politicians who support this ideology, say, 'There is a system in place for a reason; there's a social hierarchy in place for a reason.
 You don't get to question what is existing, and is right for you.'
-This is very similar to what is known as _absolutism_.
+This is also a form of _absolutism_, but from the right.
 To quote the Oxford dictionary:

-[^marxism]:

 > The holding of absolute principles in political, philosophical, or theological matters.